 Jenny, after years spent being abused by her father, running away and experimenting with drugs and giving her body to men who didn't care about her... returns to Forrest's home in simple clothes and with a purse, politely greets him... and then runs desperately into his arms, hugging him close.

 When Forrest leaves the letter at Jenny's grave.
 The pain and emotion in Tom Hanks' performance in the scene is absolutely amazing.
+He just sounds so broken, like he doesn't know how to keep going, but knows that he can't give up either.

 Forrest & Jenny reunited at the Lincoln Memorial.